 - Domain Controllers are Microsoft 2008 R2 or 2012 or above

 - User workstations are joined to your network and are Windows 7, Windows 8, or Windows 10-based

 There are five configuration categories to review with your colleagues.
-All five includes steps that need to be completed and it’s best to review and complete in this order:
+All five includes steps that must be completed and it’s best to review and complete in this order: